-6) Camp service project or conservation project participation
+5) Camp service project or conservation project participation

-This is an optional point earner.
-If a troop coordinates and completes a service project with the Commissioner's approval they will earn 15 points.
+If a troop coordinates and completes a service project with the Commissioner's approval they will earn 25 points.

-7) Spirit Stick
+6) Spirit Stick

 Each evening, at flag ceremony, a unit which has demonstrated superior Scout spirit that day during camp will be awarded the spirit stick and will control the stick until the next evening.
 Control of the stick comes with a right and a responsibility.
 The right is to enter and leave the dining hall before others and the responsibility is to affix a small totem onto the stick before returning it.
 Each troop will receive 5 points for each day they are awarded the Spirit Stick.